2024–2025 Annual Report: Stewardship

 Our commitment to you

-We fight local poverty by supporting people in the neighbourhoods they live in across Peel, Toronto and York Region.
-We work to ensure that gifts to United Way help meet urgent needs and bring about long-term systemic change so that every person in every community has the opportunities, access and connections they need to build a good life—regardless of their income, the neighbourhood they live in, or their social identity.
+At United Way Greater Toronto, we work to ensure that gifts help meet urgent needs and bring about long-term systemic change so that every person in every community has the opportunities, access and connections they need to build a good life, regardless of their income, the neighbourhood they live in, or their social identity.

 19%